HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 | user2 |  		x			| 		x 			|			x				| 							  |
 | user3 |    				| 					|							| 			x				  |

-In this example the data represents the fact that a particular user have watched a certain item.
-Of course more complicated scenarios are possible (user providing*ratings* for example) but let's keep it single for the moment.
-Looking at the matrix it is clear that *user1* and *user2* shares similar tastes, while *user3* belongs to a different category.
+In this example the data represents the fact that a particular user has watched a certain item.
+Of course more complicated scenarios are possible (user providing*ratings* for example) but let's keep it simple for the moment.
+Looking at the matrix it is clear that *user1* and *user2* share similar tastes, while *user3* belongs to a different category.
 If you want to provide movie recommendations for *user1* you first retrieve the users that are most similar to him (*user2*) and you use the set of movies they like for your recommendations.
 In this example a collaborative filtering approach will recommend *Resident Evil* to *user1* because of its similarity to *user2*.
-Let's now focus on two characteristics of this approach: (i) the system is not able to produce recommendations for users that didn't rated any item.
+Let's now focus on two characteristics of this approach: (i) the system is not able to produce recommendations for users who didn't rate any item.
 This is also known as the *cold start* problem. (ii) top recommendations will be a function of what the majority of the users thinks, which may be good or bad depending on your specific scenario.

 **Collaborative filtering** approaches can be further divided in two subsets: *memory based* and *model based*.
 The first one mostly relies on algebraic rules to compute the distances over the *user/item* matrix.
 The second one relies on data mining and machine learning approaches to build models of the data that can be exploited to provide the recommendations.
-Historically *memory based* approaches are considered simple and effective, and this the type we will focus on for the rest of this post.
+Historically *memory based* approaches are considered simple and effective, and this the type we will focus for the rest of this post.

 To conclude this overview, **Hybrid recommender systems** combines both the previous approaches to overcome their limitations.
 In 2007 the algorithm winning the Netflix prize for better movie recommendations [\[7\]](#ref-7) combined 107 different algorithmic approaches into one solution.

 ### Computing recommendations <a name="sec-computing-recommendations"></a>
 In this section we will explain how to compute property recommendations using a *memory-based collaborative filtering* approach.
-We believe this is best solution to experiment with here at HouseTrip because we don't need to build (and maintain) a complex domain model of our items, and we have enough data to rely on a collaborative filtering approach that, despite it's simplicity, is historically considered a simple and effective solution [\[5\]](#ref-5).
+We believe this is the best solution to experiment with here at HouseTrip because we don't need to build (and maintain) a complex domain model of our items, and we have enough data to rely on a collaborative filtering approach that, despite its simplicity, is historically considered a simple and effective solution [\[5\]](#ref-5).

 The data we will be working with looks as follow: